 Disordered eating — in all its insidious forms — may be more common for women and girls with ADHD.
 Two experts weigh in on why this might be.

 Although there is minimal research available specifically on women, girls, and eating disorders correlated with ADHD, there are studies that establish that obesity, bulimia and binge eating are more prevalent in those with ADHD due to poor self-control and impulsivity.
 We ourselves published a study that reviewed eating habits of 85 adult women with ADHD (no girls), who reported compulsive eating with some bulimia, but little or no occurrence of anorexia.
 Other clinical researchers have suggested that there are separate concerns for adolescent girls with ADHD, who like many girls in their age group may be preoccupied with body image and dieting, and are occasionally reluctant to take ADHD medications if they perceive them to interfere with maintaining that image.

-In Understanding Women with ADHD, Dr. John Fleming and Dr. Lance Levy discuss the use of food in the context of addictive behaviors.
+In Understanding Women with ADHD, Dr. John Fleming and Dr. Lance Levy discuss the use of food in the context of obsessive behaviors.
 Dr. Fleming found that the women who were the least successful in losing weight in his eating disorders treatment program had a much higher incidence of undiagnosed ADHD than the general population.
 Upon interviewing these women, it was discovered that many ate out of boredom and need for stimulation.
 One of his approaches in working with them was to help them develop other better sources of stimulation.